 Jenkintown HIV and AIDS Illness Social Security Attorneys

 Happily, medications have allowed people infected with HIV/AIDS to live longer and stay healthier.
-Although the diagnosis of HIV or AIDS used to qualify an individual for disability benefits, that is no longer the case.
+However, the diagnosis of HIV or AIDS does not automatically qualify an individual for disability benefits.
 Now the question Social Security asks is whether the symptoms of the condition prevent the person from working on a full time basis.

 Are You "Disabled"?